- Postmark accepted as proof of timely payment. Bring your envelope to the post office and have it hand stamped for Jan

 - Monthly payments of $100 or more per month for unpaid taxes are accepted and applied to oldest year due.

 - To receive a paid receipt, please send a self-addressed, stamped envelope with payment or print receipt from Property Tax Search page

-- Towns of Catawba, Emery, Georgetown, Harmony, Lake, Ogema, Village of Prentice and City of Phillips collect taxes in 3 installments.
-Payments for these towns go to local treasurer thru July 31
+- Towns of Catawba, Emery, Lake, Ogema, Village of Prentice and City of Phillips collect taxes in 3 installments.
+Payments are made to local treasurer thru July 31

-- Price County collects all payments for Towns of Fifield, Georgetown, Harmony, Worcester, Village of Catawba & Village of Kennan
+- Price County is contracted to collect all payments for Towns of Fifield, Georgetown, Harmony, Worcester, Village of Catawba & Village of Kennan

 - If you are eligible for the lottery and gaming credit and not receiving it on your current tax bill, contact the County Treasurer for a form or visit the Wisconsin Department of Revenue-Lottery Credit Forms.

 See Interest Schedule (pdf)

 The State of Wisconsin allows for forgiveness of interest and penalties on delinquent property taxes only in very narrow situations.
 Interest and penalties on property taxes may be forgiven under the following circumstance:

 - Delay or administrative error by the U.S. Postal Office caused the tax payment to arrive untimely.
 Wisconsin Statute § 74.69.

 - Penalty is sometimes forgiven by Bankruptcy Courts when bankruptcy is filed.

 If you own property in Price County and have moved, please inform this office of your new address.